Tommy Harper

-Tommy Harper (born October 14, 1940) is an American former Major League Baseball outfielder and third baseman.
-He played with the Cincinnati Reds (1962–67), Cleveland Indians (1968), Seattle Pilots / Milwaukee Brewers (1969–71), Boston Red Sox (1972–74), California Angels (1975), Oakland Athletics (1975), and the Baltimore Orioles (1976).
+Tommy Harper (born October 14, 1940) is an American former professional baseball outfielder, third baseman and second baseman.
+He played in Major League Baseball (MLB) for seven different franchises from 1962 to 1976, including six seasons with the Cincinnati Reds and three seasons each with the Milwaukee Brewers and the Boston Red Sox.
+He was selected to one All-Star Game and led the league in stolen bases twice.

 High School and college

-Harper played at Encinal High School in Alameda, California, where his teammates included Baseball Hall of Famer Willie Stargell and MLB player Curt Motton.
+Harper played at Encinal High School in Alameda, California, where his teammates included future Baseball Hall-of-Famer Willie Stargell and MLB player Curt Motton.
 He starred collegiately for San Francisco State University.

 Cincinnati Reds

 Harper signed as an amateur free agent with the Reds before the 1960 season (as Major League Baseball had yet to institute a draft) and was assigned to the Class-B Topeka Reds, where he had modest success, batting .254 with five home runs and 36 RBI in 79 games.
 After hitting .324 with 15 home runs and 65 RBI in 124 games for Topeka the following season, he was promoted all the way up to the Triple-A San Diego Padres, where he hit .333 with 26 home runs and 84 RBI in 144 games.

 Harper's performance earned him a call-up to the major league club, and he appeared in six total games in 1962, batting .174 (4-for-23) with one RBI.
 In the 1963–64 seasons, Harper was a platoon player for the Reds, working mostly as an outfielder.
 1965 was his breakout season, as he became the Reds' starting left fielder and leadoff hitter.
 He finished the season batting .257 with 18 home runs, 64 RBI, 35 stolen bases, and a National League-leading 126 runs scored in 159 games.
-He would occupy the leadoff role for the next three seasons for the Reds, starting at all three outfield positions and serving as backup infielder until being traded.
+He occupied the leadoff role for the next three seasons for the Reds, starting at all three outfield positions and serving as backup infielder until being traded.